 Enterprise-level RPA tools set logging actions at a global level, which means that every possible action in the automation can be tracked and time-stamped when the feature is activated.
 Typically, RPA robots record all activity on a step-by-step basis and store it in a session log.
 This global process tracking provides a fully operational audit trail, but the detailed action logs can also be used to extract actionable analytics, to be displayed in a centralized control panel.
 Thus, with comprehensive governance measures, your business can ensure security compliance while bolstering efficiency.

-The Benefits Logging Configuration
+The Benefits of Logging Configuration

 To fit your business needs, log messages can often be configured in terms of the information they convey.
 For example, log message configuration can help administrators filter metrics based on relevance and data governance standards.
 This enables your business to streamline the review process for especially complex automations.